life4/textdistance/README.md

 Any other algorithms have same interface.

-## Side libraries
+## Extra libraries

-For main algorithms textdistance try to call known external libraries (fastest first) if available (installed in your system) and possible (this implementation can compare this sequences).
-[Install](#installation) textdistance with common extras for this feature.
+For main algorithms textdistance try to call known external libraries (fastest first) if available (installed in your system) and possible (this implementation can compare this type of sequences).
+[Install](#installation) textdistance with extras for this feature.

 You can disable this by passing `external=False` argument on init: